cwoebker/.com/_posts/2012-01-04-ansi-escape-codes.markdown

 - CSI n [;k] m

-So here comes a small python module that implements all of this.
+So here comes the small python module I talked about that implements everything.
+(Explanation will follow)

 {% highlight python %}
 class ANSIEscapeCodes(object):